RoboKiwi/RoboKiwi.com/content/wiki/scripting/powershell/setup.md

 ## Shell: PowerShell Core

-* Install latest stable Powershell Core from <https://github.com/PowerShell/PowerShell/releases/latest>
+* Install latest stable PowerShell Core from <https://github.com/PowerShell/PowerShell/releases/latest>
-* Configure Powershell Core as your default shell in Windows Terminal by going to `Settings` or hitting `ctrl+,` and ensure the default profile GUID matches the Powershell GUID (not the *Windows* Powershell GUID)
+* Configure PowerShell Core as your default shell in Windows Terminal by going to `Settings` or hitting `ctrl+,` and ensure the default profile GUID matches the PowerShell GUID (not the *Windows* PowerShell GUID)

 ## Font: Cascadia Code